Twitterprise: Bringing Whole Selves to Work

 I understood.

-Before Twitter (and her enterprise-strength counterparts) we didn’t share our layered thoughts casually so we appeared always on task.
+Before Twitter (and her enterprise-strength counterparts like Socialcast and Yammer) we didn’t share our layered thoughts casually so we appeared always on task.
 Via Twitter, you now see my mind periodically follows tangents, that sometimes circle back, and other times leads to wholly new roads.
-Engaging with a wide circle of people — celebrating our focuses and interests along the edge — deepens and widens everything we do.
+Engaging with a wide circle of people–celebrating our focuses and interests along the edge–deepens and widens everything we do.

 Establish Your Voice